craftcms/docs/docs/commerce/3.x/customer-address-management.md

 ```

 ::: warning
-Deleting an address that is currently applied as the billing or shipping address of the current customer’s cart will result in the addresses on the cart being removed.
+If an address is designated for shipping or billing in a cart, edits will carry over to the cart before checkout.
+Deleting an address will remove it from the cart and require further user action to complete the order.
 :::